nhscc/problem-statements/2019/bdpa-elections-part-2.md

 Before this change, voters could change their vote at any point up until the election they voted in closed.
 Now, voters will have only five minutes or until the election closes (whichever is sooner) to change their vote.
-After five minutes, their vote becomes immutable.
+After five minutes, their vote will become immutable.